Derek-Jones/ESEUR-code-data/README.md

 [Books' webpage](http://www.knosof.co.uk/ESEUR/index.html).

-[Blog post](http://shape-of-code.coding-guidelines.com/2012/06/22/background-to-my-book-project-empirical-software-engineering-with-r/) giving some background on the book.

 If you know of any software engineering data that you think should be included, please let me know.

 To install all of the R library packages used by the code type: